 Japan can sometimes seem to have a reputation as a place filled with many odd and original characters, but Matt Alt believes that once you take the time to trace its history, it doesn’t seem odd at all.
 “A lot of times foreigners come here and they see this and they’re just blown away by the sheer amount of super cute characters running around on the streets of Japan … and then they mistake it for it being kind of infantile or childish.
 But in reality, the roots of that character and mascot culture can be found in the yokai who are sort of mascots for a bygone era.”

-Mizuki Shigeru, the man who revived yokai in the 20th Century, was concerned about whether there was enough room for yokai in modern society.
+Mizuki Shigeru, the man who revived yokai in the 20th century, was concerned about whether there was enough room for yokai in modern society.
 They’re products of an older era — one that relied on faith and superstition rather than science and technology, and so one would think that the more we learn, the less space there is for yokai.
-But Michael Dylan Foster doesn’t think that that’s the case.
+But Michael Dylan Foster doesn’t think that’s the case.
 Foster says that yokai have been a part of popular imagination, and will remain a part of popular imagination in one form or another.
 “The need for explaining mystery never disappears once we scientifically explain it,” he asserts.
 Instead, “it just moves on to something further along … something deeper.
 And there’s still that that mystery needing to be explained.
 So in other words, yokai themselves will never go away.”

 So if you’re feeling anxious about the pandemic these days… go ahead and draw a picture of an Amabié, and put in your window for everyone to see.
-It’s not going to stop the virus, but why not have a yokai around the house? you might just feel a little bit better.
+It’s not going to stop the virus, but why not have a yokai around the house?
+You might just feel a little bit better.

 This episode is supported by the Bagri Foundation.
 Based in London, UK, and led by three generations of the Bagri family, the team and trustees share a spirit of curiosity.
 Through a diverse arts program, the Foundation celebrates extraordinary talent from across Asia and the diaspora, and encourages artistic dialogue between cultures and disciplines.
 Their mission is to support unique, unexpected ideas that weave traditional Asian culture with contemporary thinking.